FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_DAW_Automation_Manual_setup.md

 ![](include/SpatRevolution_UserGuide_-191.png)

-You then need to set up an OSC connections in order to connect with SPAT plug-ins via OSC.
-In one of the SPAT Revolution OSC connections, you can simply choose an input preset for the SPAT plug-in and do the same for the output preset configuration
+You then need to set up an OSC connection in order to connect with SPAT plug-ins via OSC.
+In one of the SPAT Revolution OSC connections, you can simply choose an input preset for a SPAT plug-in and do the same for the output preset configuration.
 .
 The port and host should match that of the SPAT plug-ins.
-By default the plug-in is set the ports according to the SPAT Revolution preset.
+By default, the plug-in is set the ports according to the SPAT Revolution preset.
 Requiring you simply to choose / set the IP address.

 If you are running SPAT and the DAW software on the same machine, then the IP address is always the so-called _LocalHost_ (127.0.0.1).